 Stuck for inspiration on where to go for your birthday?
-A place to eat when the parents come to visit? or just fancy treating yourself one weekend?
-This list will give you some great ideas on where to eat in London for a special occasion, and tips to do so without breaking the bank!
+Looking for a special Valentines day venue?
+Need a place to eat when the parents come to visit?
+Or fancy treating your other half one weekend?
+This list will give you some great ideas on the top 10 places in London to eat for a special occasion, plus tips to do so without breaking the bank!
+If after reading this you are in need of more inspiration, you can find lots more suggestions of great special occasions here.

 1. The Ivy, Covent Garden.

 The Ivy is an iconic restaurant in the heart of Covent Garden known for its fantastic food, classic service and celebrity clientele.
 It opened way back in 1917 and has been known to feed some of the most famous faces IN THE WORLD.
 Everyone from Princess Diana to Lawrence Oliver, Bradley Cooper to Madonna!
 All these famous customers must mean you’ll need to win the lottery or rob a bank to go, right?
 Wrong!
-They do a 3 course set menu of classic dishes for under £30!
-If your feeling flash, a tip would be to get the two course and then a baked Alaska to share which is set on fire at the table!
+They do a 3-course set menu of classic dishes for under £30!
+If your feeling flash, a tip would be to get the two-course and then add a baked Alaska dessert to share which is set on fire at the table!
 Seriously fancy!
-When eating at The Ivy expect traditional elegance and maybe a face or two you’ll know.
+When eating at The Ivy expect traditional elegance and maybe a famous face or two you’ll know.

 Dress code: Smart/Casual.
 Men are requested to wear jackets when wearing a short sleeve shirt.
 No shorts.